Ruvennsiow/sc1015/README.md

 # Contribution

-- Ruvenn @data visualisation
+- Ruvenn - data visualisation
-- Jun Koon @multi linear regression and data cleaning
+- Jun Koon - multi linear regression and data cleaning
-- Kenze @slides and presentation
+- Kenze - slides and presentation

 # Problem Definition
 - How can we predict future covid deaths in Asia?